How connectivity affects the extremal number of trees: Preliminaries

 \subsection{The Barycenter of a tree}

 We introduce a key notion needed for constructions in the proof of Theorem~\ref{thm:Main}.
-For any tree $T$ on $k$ vertices, we call a vertex $v$ of $T$ \textit{a barycenter} if $v$ belongs to a largest connected component of $T-e$ for every edge $e$ in $T$, that is, the vertex $v$ belongs to the component of size at least $\lceil\frac{k}{2}\rceil$ in the graph obtained from $T$ by removing an edge $e$. \begin{proposition} Every tree has at least one barycenter and at most two joined by an edge. \end{proposition} \begin{proof} If $T$ contains an edge $e$ such that the two components of $T-e$ have the same size, then it is easy to see that the vertices of $e$ are the only barycenters of $T$.
+For any tree $T$ on $k$ vertices, we call a vertex $v$ of $T$ \textit{a barycenter} if $v$ belongs to a largest connected component of $T-e$ for every edge $e$ in $T$, that is, the vertex $v$ belongs to the component of size at least $\lceil\frac{k}{2}\rceil$ in the graph obtained from $T$ by removing an edge $e$. \begin{proposition} Every tree has either a unique barycenter, or there are exactly two barycenters in the tree joined by an edge. \end{proposition} \begin{proof} If $T$ contains an edge $e$ such that the two components of $T-e$ have the same size, then it is easy to see that the vertices of $e$ are the only barycenters of $T$.

 If such an edge does not exist in $T$, then let $e^\prime$ be an edge such that the size of the larger connected component of $T-e^\prime$ is minimum.
 By the choice of $e^\prime$, the vertex $w$ of $e^\prime$ belonging to the larger connected component of $T - e^\prime$ is a barycenter.
 Considering edges adjacent to $w$ we can exclude every other vertex from being a barycenter of $T$ by the choice of $w$. \end{proof}